• Skip to primary navigation

 chicken thighs seasoned on a green cutting board

-browning chicken thighs in the instant pot
+browning chicken in the electric pressure cooker

-pouring water into the instant pot
+pouring water into the electric pressure cooker

-I then added the trivet into the Instant pot.
+1. I then added the trivet into the Instant pot.
 We want to use a trivet so the chicken thighs aren't sitting in water and losing all of their flavor.

 trivet in an instant pot